RedHatNordicsSA/linux4win/content/lab2.md

 :boom: Click on the top, called ```xvda```.
 Here you will see information regarding the partitions and filesystems present on this device and what types are used.

-:boob: Go back to the main storage page by clicking on menu item **Storage** in the menubar to your left.
+:boom: Go back to the main storage page by clicking on menu item **Storage** in the menubar to your left.

 There are also two more disks attached, called ```xvdb``` and ```xvdc```, both 1 GB in size.
 We are going to use the ```xvdb``` device for our new filesystem.